 4. Create marketing collateral for the launch.

-- White papers that provide instruction on how to properly use the software
+- White papers that provide instructions on how to use the software

 - Case studies from other organizations who have successfully implemented similar software